edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Managing timestamper keys

 The timestamper must maintain a [did:ethr](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md) record.
-The public key it signs with must be a valid `verificationMethod` at the time specified in the `createdAt` field, of type `EcdsaSecp256k1VerificationKey2019`.
+When it signs an update it must do so with a public key of type `EcdsaSecp256k1VerificationKey2019`, listed in as a `verificationMethod` at the time specified in the `createdAt` field of the update.

 ### Changing timestampers